floppasec/PyGuessTheFlag/README.md

 # PyGuessTheFlag
 #
 ## How to use
-Double click on the `guess-the-flag.bat` file, make sure you have installed python by [Clicking here](https://www.python.org/ftp/python/3.10.7/python-3.10.7-amd64.exe)
+Double click on the `guess-the-flag.bat` file, make sure you have installed python by [here](https://www.python.org/ftp/python/3.10.7/python-3.10.7-amd64.exe)